Digital Financial Literacy

 Literacy, numeracy, design, access, social norms and consumer awareness all play a significant role in women’s DFL, they are enablers or minimum conditions that need to be in place for DFL to have an impact on women’s uptake and use of financial services.
 If we don’t take these enablers into account, we run the risk of applying a literacy solution to a design or social norms problem and perpetuating myths around women’s financial wants and needs that are not based in women’s digital reality.

-This e-discussion seeks to:
+This e-discussion set out to:

 - Unpack what we mean when we discuss DFL